knlrvr/react-notes/README.md

 A notes app made with React.
 This app uses localStorage to store your notes, similar to my previous to-do app.
 Each note used to display with a random background color, but on page reload, the background colors would occasionally be absent from one or more of the notes.

-> Code for random background color
+> Code for random background colors (not included in commit)

 `
 var colors = [